yarnett/snake_game/README.md

    - [ ] end the game when the snake runs into its own segment

 1. Make it your own!

    - [ ] once you've gotten the core functionality down, feel free to have fun!
 Modify the functionality, look, even sound of your game.
 Get creative!

+1. jQuery
-   - [ ] additionally, feel free to experiment with refactoring your code using jQuery!
+   - [ ] take a stab at refactoring your code with jQuery!

 ## Testing